Comprehensive breast cancer care at Bryan

 A biopsy is the removal of tissue from the breast to determine if cancer cells are present.
+Breast biopsies are ultrasound guided or mammogram guided using a core needle biopsy.
 If cancer is present, the pathologist will examine the cells and identify specific characteristics to help guide treatment decisions.
 In the United States, only about 20 percent of women who have breast biopsies have cancer.
-There are several types of biopsies:

 If you’ve been diagnosed with breast cancer, you and your doctors will put together a treatment plan specific for you.
 The plan will consider the unique characteristics of your tumor, the stage or extent of your cancer, your overall health and your personal preferences.

 Your treatment plan will be made up of one or more specific treatments to target the cancer cells and reduce your risk of future breast cancer recurrence.

 LumpectomyAlso known as breast-conserving surgery, is the removal of only the tumor and a small amount of surrounding tissue